demisto/content/Packs/EWS/Integrations/EWSO365/README.md

 16. Get a folder: ews-get-folder
 17. Expand a distribution list: ews-expand-group
 18. Mark items as read: ews-mark-items-as-read
-19. Send an email: ews-send-mail
+19. Send an email: send-mail

 ### 1\.
 Get the attachments of an item